siberianfox/g2wiki/Digital-IO-(GPIO).md

 {d1:n}   Uber-group of all digital input groups
 </pre>

 The state of IO can be read by separate variables.
 0 = inactive, 1 = active (tripped).
 Note that these are corrected for input sense.
-Disabled inputs are returned as -1 (note: This will become `null` in a future release).
 <pre>
 {in1:n}
 {in2:n}